chrisleekr/multicloud-k8s-iac/README.md

 # Sample Kubernetes project for Multicloud

-> Infrastructure as Code (IaC) for Google Kubernetes Engine (GKE) or Minikube using Terraform/Helm
+> Infrastructure as Code (IaC) for AWS, Google Kubernetes Engine (GKE) or Minikube using Terraform/Helm

-This project demonstrates an implementation of Infrastructure as Code (IaC) for deploying microservices using the [NVM boilerplate](https://github.com/chrisleekr/nodejs-vuejs-mysql-boilerplate) to either Google Kubernetes Engine (GKE) or Minikube, accomplished through Terraform/Helm.
+This project demonstrates an implementation of Infrastructure as Code (IaC) for deploying various architectures such as AWS, Google Kubernetes Engine (GKE) or Minikube using Terraform/Helm.
 Please keep in mind that this is a sample project and is not suitable for production environments.

 ## Prerequisites